 dBi stands for deciBel isotropic [1].
 It is the gain of an antenna relative to that of a theoretical isotropic antenna [2].

 An Isotropic antenna radiates energy equally in all directions.
-By contrast a directional antenna focuses energy in a particular direction.
+By contrast a Directional antenna focuses energy in a particular direction.
 The higher the dBi value, the more focused the antenna beam.

 Use this Calculator to find the Antenna dBi Gain using: